Geocoding API | Documentation & Examples

 • See the list of supported languages.

-• If language is not supplied, the geocoder attempts to use the preferred language as specified in the Accept-Language header, or the native language of the domain from which the request is sent.
+• The geocoder defaults to the language specified in the Accept-Language header or the native language of the request's domain if no language is provided.

-• If a name is not available in the preferred language, the geocoder uses the closest match.
+• If an address name isn't available in the preferred language, the geocoder selects the closest available match.

 Show languages